tho-99/Projects/README.md

-This repository is for projectds I am interested in or using to learn new languages/packages:
+This repository is for projects I am interested in or using to learn new languages/packages:

 1. Calculator - Python